Total costs, including system amortization, operation and maintenance.

 Systems that support major seasonal variations in flow rate.

 Minimum visual impact and maximum integration into the natural environment.

 Quality of the effluent obtained, complying with riverbed discharge parameters and contemplating the possibility of its reuse for irrigation.

-Minimizing the management costs of the sludge obtained, considering the possibility of its recovery as a fertilizer.
+Minimizing the management costs of the sludge, considering the possibility of recovery of the biosolids obtained as fertilizer.